heatcrypto/heat-ui/docs/GETTING_STARTED.md

-# Get started with HEAT Wallet $$VERSION
+# Get started with HEAT Wallet 2.7.0

 August/september 2018 | Provided to you by the developers of Heat Ledger Ltd - creators of the HEAT cryptocurrency.

-We are proud to present you with version $$VERSION of our Desktop HEAT Wallet.
+We are proud to present you with version 2.7.0 of our Desktop HEAT Wallet.

 Your fully functional wallet for HEAT, Bitcoin and Ethereum (with partial ERC20 support).